Open Heart Safari is a safari like no other.

 - Float lazily downstream past exotic shorebirds, hippos, crocodiles, elephants and more.

-- Reflect on exciting new experiences in council with new friends in a conscious, open-hearted community?
+- Reflect deeply on exciting new experiences with new friends in a conscious, open-hearted community?

 - Drift safely off to sleep to the night music of hippo grunts, hyena whoops, and lion roars?